Agrigento Sicily, Italy Travel Guide

 An elaborate layered cake with sponge cake, sweet ricotta cream, candied fruit, and marzipan.
 A food-related masterpiece.

 Agrigento features upscale dining establishments with refined Sicilian cuisine and modern twists.
-Many of them feature panoramic views, especially on the "panoramic road" overlooking the Valley of the Temples.
+Many of them feature panoramic views, specifically on the "panoramic road" overlooking the Valley of the Temples.
 Look for "Ristorante" or "Gourmet" designations.

 Local daily markets offer fresh produce, cheeses, cured meats, and regional specialties.
 Ideal for ingredients or picnic items.